-Several documentary films produced about Greenland in the 1960s and early 1970s were pivotal in the Danish understanding of Greenland and its inhabitants; in particular, Danish filmmaker Jørgen Roos became one of the most important voices in this context and during this time.
-Films such as Sisimiut (Jørgen Roos, Denmark, 1966) and 17 Minutes Greenland (17 minutter Grønland, Jørgen Roos, Denmark, 1967) were two of a range of films that grew out of this new generation and a more critical approach to the transformation processes underway in Greenland.
+Several documentary films produced about Greenland in the 1960s and early 1970s were pivotal in the Danish understanding of Greenland and its inhabitants; in particular, the Danish filmmaker Jørgen Roos became one of the most important voices in this context and during this time.
+Sisimiut (Jørgen Roos, Denmark, 1966) and 17 Minutes Greenland (17 Minutter Grønland, Jørgen Roos, Denmark, 1967) were two among a range of films that grew out of this new generation and a more critical approach to the transformation processes underway in Greenland.
 Although these documentaries were both funded by the Danish government, the films became the first Danish films that criticized Danish policy toward Greenland.
-They examined and commented upon the social and cultural contrasts between Greenland and Denmark; contrasts that became increasingly evident as the Danish modernization “project” got a stronger foothold in Greenland.
+They examined and commented upon the social and cultural contrasts between Greenland and Denmark, contrasts that became increasingly evident as the Danish modernization “project” got a stronger foothold in Greenland.

 Sisimiut is the Greenlandic name for the small town Holsteinsborg, in the western part of Greenland.
-The first Greenlandic fish factory opened there in 1924, and the first shipyard in 1931.
-The town came to represent the radical and rapid transformation of Greenlandic society during this period, and Sisimiut.
+The first Greenlandic fish factory opened there in 1924, and the first shipyard, in 1931.
+The town came to represent the radical and rapid transformation of Greenlandic society and Sisimiut during this period.
 The film’s criticism of the modernization of Greenlandic society and Danish Greenland policies are exemplified through the agents chosen by Roos to represent Greenland: (1) a former hunter and his wife who are now working for the council collecting rubbish, (2) a girl working in a shrimp factory, and (3) a young fisherman who has to share a place to stay with other poor young people in the town.
-Highlighting the contrasts between the locals and Danes posted to Greenland, and between Greenlanders themselves, Sisimiut depicts the indigenous population as passive spectators to the pervasive transformation processes underway in a place that might, one day, become theirs.
+Highlighting the contrasts between the locals and the Danes posted to Greenland and among Greenlanders themselves, Sisimiut depicts the indigenous population as passive spectators to the pervasive transformation processes underway in a place that might, one day, become theirs.
 Roos treats Greenland as an assemblage of ethnographic-nostalgic encounters between himself, Greenland and its inhabitants, and Denmark.
-Through such encounters he portrays the culture clash that had become more and more apparent in Greenland (and symbolically illustrated by the town Sisimiut/Holsteinborg) at a time when Greenland as place and as society was changing, depicting a clash between Danish industrialism on the one hand and Greenlandic hunting culture on the other.
-Although the film explores such antagonists and takes a critical approach to Danish-Greenlandic relations, this criticism appears diffused.
-Although Roos highlights that one of the problems in relation to Greenland is the way in which it is “remotely controlled from home [Denmark],” the film does not present a comprehensive and clear criticism of Danish policies.
+Through such encounters, he portrays the culture clash that had become more and more apparent in Greenland (and symbolically illustrated by the town Sisimiut/Holsteinsborg) at a time when Greenland as place and as society was changing, depicting a clash between Danish industrialism on the one hand and Greenlandic hunting culture on the other.
+Although the film explores such antagonisms and takes a critical approach to Danish-Greenlandic relations, this criticism appears diffused.
+Roos highlights that one of the problems in relation to Greenland is the way in which it is “remotely controlled from home [Denmark],” but the film does not present a comprehensive and clear criticism of Danish policies.
 Rather, the critical tone that runs through the film is created by the soundtrack, which underpins each shot and is dominated by American pop music and Danish popular tunes.
-Through the soundscape, Roos suggests that the new generation is predominantly oriented toward “the western way of life.”
+Through the soundscape, Roos suggests that the new generation is predominantly oriented toward “the Western way of life.”